dotnet/source-build/Documentation/patching-guidelines.md

 > git format-patch --zero-commit --no-signature -1 -o "$PATCH_DIR/<repo>"
 > ```

+**Note:** Please make sure there are no other already existing patches which target same files as the newly added patch.

 ## Applying Patches

 To apply a patch, or multiple patches, use `git am` while inside the target